 - The main destinations of Kuwaiti exports are Japan 19.9%, South Korea

-- The main products imported from the State of Kuwait products are food, building materials, automobiles and parts,
+- The main products imported from the State of Kuwait products are food, building materials, cars and parts, and clothes

 - The European Union-Gulf Cooperation Council (GCC)